 Born in 1794 in Walton-le-Dale, Joseph Livesey was the son of a cloth manufacturer who contracted work out to local weavers.

 Joseph's parents died of tuberculosis when he was seven, resulting in his grandfather and uncle taking on the factory and caring for him.
 They were unsuccessful in running the business and it was wound up within four years.
-After this, the family became weavers instead, practising their trade in a damp cellar prone to flooding due to the nearby River Ribble.
+The family then became weavers instead, and practiced their trade in a damp cellar prone to flooding due to the nearby River Ribble.
 With Joseph's grandfather passing away shortly afterwards, he was left to take on domestic duties as well as business duties.
 His hardships continued until he married Jane Williams in 1815 and abandoned weaving for cheese selling.

 Publications and teetotalism

-Joseph subsequently became keenly involved in local public life, including identifying with the temperance movement and promoting complete abstinence from alcohol.
+Joseph became keenly involved in local public life, politics, and philanthropy.
+He especially identified with the temperance movement and promoted complete abstinence from alcohol throughout his life.

 As a temperance advocate, Joseph Livesey recorded the Preston Temperance Society meeting in 1833 in which the word 'teetotal" is said to have been born.
 During a speech made by Richard Turner, who had a speech impediment, he remarked that partial abstinence from intoxicating liquors would not do; they must insist upon tee-tee-tee total abstinence.

-From 1831 to 1883 Joseph published England's first temperance publication 'The Moral Reformer'; a six penny monthly magazine.
-This became the 'Preston Temperance Advocate' in 1884 and was priced at a penny.
-This publication ran for four years before he transferred it to the British Temperance Association where it became the 'British Temperance Advocate'.
+From 1831 to 1833 Joseph published England's first temperance publication 'The Moral Reformer'.
+The magazine was six pennies and was published monthly, with the aim of providing cheap reading.
+In 1834 it became the 'Preston Temperance Advocate', priced at a penny.
+This publication then ran for four years before he transferred it to the British Temperance Association, where it became the 'British Temperance Advocate'.

-In 1841 he became involved in anti-Corn Laws agitation, issuing 'The Struggle' magazine.
-The magazine's 235 editions reached up to 15,000 readers a week, paying a half penny a time.
+In 1841 Joseph also became involved in anti-Corn Laws agitation.
+He issued 'The Struggle' magazine which reached 235 editions and up to 15,000 readers a week, paying a half penny a time.